PixelSam123/Kaupenlin-1.18.2/README.md

 # Kaupenlin-1.18.2

-Kaupenjoe's 1.18.1-1.18.2 Fabric Tutorial, but in Kotlin
+Kaupenjoe's 1.18.1-1.18.2 Fabric Tutorial, but in Kotlin!
+Coding style is currently not fully idiomatic Kotlin (I'm trying to keep it close to Kaupenjoe's code) but this might change in the future.

 ---